 Image source: Annals of the Missouri Botanical Garden, JSTOR

-I have bamboo growing in my yard but I have no clue what species it is?!
-It happens all to often that we come across a bamboo plant that we didn't bought or planted ourself.
+It happens all too often that we come across a bamboo plant that we didn't bought or planted ourself.
 In those cases it might be extremely difficult to know what type of bamboo you're dealing with.
-Therefore we are more then happy to offer you a helping hand…
+Therefore we are more than happy to offer you a helping hand…

 However, in order to help you, it is absolutely crucial to provide us with as many details as possible!